Updated: Aug 5

 I have lived and worked all over this country as a screenwriter, spending about half of my writing career in Los Angeles.
 So this article is not designed to persuade you from moving to Los Angeles.
 It is designed to provide you with alternatives if your situation does not allow you to make the move.

-First and foremost, Hollywood, that is Los Angeles County, is, and will be, the center of film and television for many more years to come.
+First and foremost, in Los Angeles County, Hollywood is and will be, the center of film and television for many more years to come.
 Hollywood has stood the test of time and nothing, and I mean nothing major gets made without somehow, in some form, coming through Hollywood.
 The Big Six (Warner Bros, 20th Century Fox, Paramount, Universal, Sony Pictures, and Disney) are all based in LA and have no plans of moving anytime soon.
-Even your major streaming services, like a Netflix, have major offices in LA.
+Even your major streaming services, like Netflix, have major offices in LA.

 LA boasts some of the top film schools, film festivals, best pool of talent (both in front of and behind the camera), most creative and innovative minds, and major production and distribution companies in the world.